Best Romantic Restaurants in Budapest 2019

 Credit: Instagram @lKristofKovacs

-Venison goulash for dinner at Pierrot (with a great garden)
+Venison goulash for a romantic dinner at Pierrot (with a great garden)

 Address: 14 Fortuna utca, Budapest 1014